Suleman12723/Google-Maps-Javascript/README.md

 See `Places.jsx` for google search a location or google maps search suggestions.

-## For help or learning refre to this link
+## For help or learning refer to this link
 [YouTube Video](https://www.youtube.com/watch?v=2po9_CIRW7I)

 ## License